Cinema Paradiso: Plot

 In 1988 Rome, Salvatore Di Vita, a famous film director, returns home late one evening, where his girlfriend sleepily tells him that his mother called to say someone named Alfredo has died.
 Salvatore shies from committed relationships and has not been to his home village of Giancaldo, Sicily, in thirty years.
 As his girlfriend asks him who Alfredo was, Salvatore is unable to fall asleep and flashes back to his childhood.

 A few years after World War II, eight-year-old Salvatore is the mischievous, intelligent son of a war widow.
 Nicknamed Totò, he discovers a love for films and spends every free moment at the local movie house, Cinema Paradiso.
 Although they initially start on tense terms, he develops a friendship with the middle-aged projectionist, Alfredo, who often lets him watch films from the projection booth.
 During the shows, the audience can be heard booing because there are missing sections, causing the films to suddenly jump, bypassing scenes with romantic kisses or embraces.
 The local priest, the owner of the cinema, had ordered these sections to be censored, and the deleted scenes are cut from the film reels by Alfredo and piled on the projection room floor, where Alfredo keeps them until he can splice them back in for the film to be sent to the next town.

 Alfredo eventually teaches Salvatore how to operate the film projector.
 One day, Cinema Paradiso catches fire as Alfredo is projecting The Firemen of Viggiù after hours, on the wall of a nearby house.
 Salvatore saves Alfredo's life, but not before a reel of nitrate film explodes in Alfredo's face, leaving him permanently blind.
-The movie house is rebuilt by a town citizen, Ciccio Spaccafico, using his winnings from a football lottery.
+The movie house is rebuilt by a town citizen, Ciccio Spaccafico from Naples, using his winnings from a football lottery.
 Salvatore, still a child, is hired as the new projectionist, as only he knows how to run the machines.